Punisher 2099: Fictional character biography

-Jacob Gallows, a member of the Public Eye Police Force (a private police protection service owned by Alchemax) and Church of Thor, lost his mother, brother, and sister-in-law (and was himself seriously injured) when they were slain on the orders of Kron Stone, psychotic son of powerful businessman Tyler Stone.
-After recovering, Jake comes across the original Punisher's war journal, stolen from the archives of the Public Eye.
-The last page bore the challenge: "You who find this, I charge you to carry on my work."
-Soon after, he became the new Punisher.
-Jake would get revenge against Kron Stone or so he believed.
-After threatening the lives of several children, Kron confronts Jake with a device that stops all high-speed projectiles, such as bullets.
-Jake pulls a knife and slowly stabs Kron, who seemingly dies.
-Kron would later take on the mantle of Venom in the pages of Spider-Man 2099.
+Jacob Gallows is a member of the Public Eye Police Force, a private police protection service owned by Alchemax, and the Church of Thor.
+Gallows's mother, brother, and sister-in-law are killed on the orders of Kron Stone.
+After recovering, Gallows comes across the original Punisher's war journal, stolen from the archives of the Public Eye.
+The last page states "You who find this, I charge you to carry on my work."
+Soon after, Gallows becomes the new Punisher and apparently kills Stone.

-Jake fought against the unique crimes of the dystopian 2099 future.
-He kills rogue organ-thieves, those who track down and steal organs from unwilling victims.
-He tries to protect those who cannot afford their police subscriptions and thus are ignored.
+Gallows kills rogue organ-thieves, those who track down and steal organs from unwilling victims.
+He tries to protect those who cannot afford their police subscriptions and are ignored.
 Conversely, he also goes after those who use their money to get away with crimes.
-Jake also deals with a technologically minded partner named Matt Axel, and struggles with the uncaring attitudes of his bosses and colleagues towards the poor and the attentions of a police psychiatrist who believes Jake is up to something.
-Jake battled such foes as the Street Surgeons, Saucers (who he executed after the death of one of his victims), the Cyber-Nostra, and Multi-Fractor.
-Over the course of the series, he would deal with a recurring villain who causes grotesque physical transformations with his hand, named the Fearmaster.
+Gallows deals with a technologically minded partner named Matt Axel, and struggles with the uncaring attitudes of his bosses and colleagues towards the poor and the attention of a police psychiatrist who believes Gallows is up to something.

-For a time, Jake establishes a prison underneath his house (regular prisons have been abolished and instead years are subtracted from people's lives by injection).
-Occasionally, he would sentence one to death in a molecular destabilizer if he felt their crimes truly horrific.
-Jake himself ponders the merits of such a facility.
-After a carefully planned breakout, most of the prisoners died.
-The prison was rarely seen again.
+For a time, Gallows establishes a prison underneath his house, as all regular prisons have been abolished.
+Occasionally, he sentences prisoners to death in a molecular destabilizer if he felt their crimes truly horrific.
+However, Gallows ponders the merits of such a facility.
+After a carefully planned breakout, most of the prisoners are killed.